R.O.G. Return on Generosity

 Credits:

-Coming Next: Please join us next week, Episode 143, with Harry Potter.
+Coming Next: Please join us next week, Episode 154, with Jill Bramble..

 R.O.G.
 Takeaway Tips: